The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Comparison of Methods for Ecological Inference

-Substituting the reexpression into the outcome model, we have or, using vector notation, and letting \(\bar\eps_g = \vbg\eps_g^\top \bar X\), This is exactly the form of Goodman's regression.
-The difference is that Goodman's regression makes only the assumption that \(\E[\bar\eps_g \mid \bar{\vb X_g}]=0\), whereas King's model assumes a specific distribution for the error term \(\bar\eps_g\).
+Substituting the reexpression into each geography's accounting identity, we have where \(\bar\eps_g = \vbg\eps_g^\top \bar{\vb X}_g.\)\footnote{We replace the local coefficients in the accounting identity with Eq.~\ref{eq-bg-m}, and rearrange in terms of the global parameter.} This is exactly the form of the CEF that follows from the CCAR assumption (see also Eq.~\ref{eq-bg-decomp}), on which Goodman's regression is based.
+The difference is that Goodman's regression makes only the assumption that \(\E[\bar\eps_g \mid \bar{\vb X}_g]=0\), whereas King's model assumes a specific distribution for the error term \(\bar\eps_g\).
 This distribution is not the same for every observation, and in fact depends on the coefficients \(\vb B_g\), the same way that the error term in a generalized linear model depends on the linear predictor.
-This makes fitting the model computationally much more challenging, but also allows for improved estimation in finite samples, while the truncated Normal assumption is appropriate, since information on the bounds is incorporated.
+Still, this added assumption often leads to improved estimation in finite samples relative to untruncated regression because information on each accounting identity is incorporated for each local estimate, and the global estimates are produced as a mean of these local estimates.

-\subparagraph{Innovations on computation} King's model (Eq.~\ref{eq-regr-king}) requires more advanced computational techniques than linear regression, because the residual \(\bar{\eps}_g\) is non-Normal and has distribution which depends on \(\vb B\) and \(\bar{\vb X}_g\).
-In fact, because \(\bar{\eps}_g\) is a linear combination of (correlated) truncated Normal variables, it is not even truncated Normal itself.
-There is no closed-form expression for its distribution and so direct maximum likelihood estimation of Eq.~\ref{eq-regr-king} is not feasible.
-Instead, King reparametrizes the model so that the \(\vb B_g\) can be analytically integrated out.
-The result is a heteroskedastic regression model with an additional ratio of normalizing constants related to the truncation; the detailed likelihood is derived in Appendix D of \citet{king1997solution}.
-Because of the specialized form of the likelihood, King's original computational proposal remains a good strategy, even as more advanced generic Markov chain Monte Carlo (MCMC) methods have been developed.
+This model, however, requires more advanced computational techniques than linear regression: because \(\bar{\eps}_g\) is a linear combination of (correlated) truncated Normal variables, it is not even truncated Normal itself.
+There is no closed-form expression for its distribution and so direct maximum likelihood estimation is not feasible.
+Instead, King reparametrizes the model so that the \(\vb B_g\) can be analytically integrated out, leveraging that (a) the restriction of the truncated bivariate Normal distribution to the tomography line is still a (univariate) truncated Normal distribution, and (b) univariate truncated Normal distributions have a closed-form CDF and normalizing constant \autocite[Appendix D]{king1997solution}.
+King's original computational proposal remains a good strategy for the 2×2 case, even as more advanced generic Markov chain Monte Carlo (MCMC) methods have been developed.

-That said, recent advances in sampling from truncated multivariate Normal distributions and estimating their moments allows for more efficient sampling of derived quantities.
-These methods also open up the possibility of a generalization of King's model to more than two categories.
-Such software \citep{seine} implements both of these techniques in efficient C++ code, which in the future will enable faster inference of King's model in the 2×2 case by as much as an order of magnitude.